 This element holds a specification for how to check compliance with a Rule.
-It may only appear as a child of a Rule element.
-The child elements of this element specify the Values to pass to a checking engine, and the logic for the checking engine to apply.
+It may appear as a child of a Rule element, or in somewhat abbreviated form as a child of a rule-result element inside a TestResult object.

+The child elements of the check element specify the values to pass to a checking engine, and the logic for the checking engine to apply.
 The logic may be embedded directly as inline text or XML data, or may be a reference to an element of an external file indicated by a URI.
 If the compliance checking system uses XML namespaces, then the system attribute for the system should be its namespace.
-The default or nominal content for a check element is a compliance test expressed as an OVAL definition or a reference to an OVAL definition, with the system attribute set to the OVAL namespace.
-The check element is also used as part of a TestResult rule-result element, in that case it holds or refers to detailed output from the checking engine.
+The default or nominal content for a check element is a compliance test expressed as an OVAL Definition or a reference to an OVAL Definition, with the system attribute set to the OVAL namespace.

+The check element may also be used as part of a TestResult rule-result element; in that case it holds or refers to detailed output from the checking engine.

+Content: elements

+Cardinality: 0-n

-Parent Elements: Rule, rule-result Attributes: selector, system
+Parent Elements: Rule, rule-result

+Attributes: id, selector, system

-Child Elements: check-export, check-content, check-content-ref
+Child Elements: check-import, check-export, check-content-ref, check-content

-A check element may have a selector attribute, which may be referenced from a benchmark Profile as a means of refining the application of the Rule.
+A check element may have a selector attribute, which may be referenced from a Benchmark Profile as a means of refining the application of the Rule.
 When Profiles are not used, then all check elements with non-empty selectors are ignored.

 Several check elements may appear as children of the same Rule element.
-Sibling check elements must have different values for the combination of their selector and system attributes.
-A tool processing the benchmark for compliance checking must pick at most one check element to process for each Rule.
-The check element may contain zero or more check-export elements, and must contain either one check-content or one check-content-ref element.
+Sibling check elements must have different values for the combination of their selector and system attributes, and different values for their id attribute (if any).
+A tool processing the Benchmark for compliance checking must pick at most one check or complex-check element to process for each Rule.